AutomnePAN/Electric_web_predict/README.md

 A electricity web energy consuming prediction project based on neural net work;

-The Features are based on the energy used in last 24 hours and the time;
+The Features based on the energy consuming  in last 24 hours and the time;

 The accurate rate can be more than 0.89